Joseph-Alp/Chem-308-Portfolio/MasterTDSE.md

 # The Time Dependent Schrödinger Equation (TDSE)

-Unlike the TISE, the time dependent Schrodinger only depends on space and is indepdent of all time.
+Unlike the TISE, the time dependent Schrodinger only depends on space and of all time.
 To understand the properties of any real quantum system we have to calculate the spacial and time dependent variables.
 This means that we have to find the complete wavefunction $\Psi(x,t)$.
 The equation that describes the particles in a well defined energy state(s) or stationary state(s) can be deduced by the